mudasobwa/mudasobwa.github.io/_posts/2016-12-27-iterating-tuples-in-elixir.md

 So, `Tuple`s are good.
 Save for one single glitch: they are not iterable.
 That said, `Tuple`s do not implement `Enumerable` protocol.
-The goal of this small post is to show how this portocol might be implemented for tuples in non-naïve way (the naïve way would be to just convert tuples to lists.)
+The goal of this small post is to show how this protocol might be implemented for tuples in non-naïve way (the naïve way would be to just convert tuples to lists.)

 {% highlight elixir %}
 defmodule Tuple.Enumerable do
   defimpl Enumerable, for: Tuple do
     @max_items 42

     def count(tuple), do: tuple_size(tuple)

     # member? implementation is done through casting tuple to the list
     #  it’s not required for iteration, and building all those matched
     #  clauses seems to be an overkill here
     def member?([], _), do: {:ok, false}
     def member?(tuple, value) when is_tuple(tuple) do
       tuple |> Tuple.to_list |> member?(value)
     end